lux-group/renovate-config/README.md

+# npmtoken

+All repos with renovate should extend npmtoken.json.
+Thus we will have a single source of truth to update across all repos.

 # renovate-config

 This is the repo for our `default` implementation of renovate.json.

-If most/all repo's extend this, then things like the npmtoken (necessary for updating some @luxuryescapes npm dependencies) can be updated here and have that propagate to most repos.
+Repos without special needs should extend this.

 # default.json Config